 The town is the ultimate Christmas destination, so perfect if you want to stock up on new Christmas decorations.
 Make sure to stop by Käthe Wohlfahrt Christmas store for new tree ornaments and decorations.
 Other beautiful Christmas pieces are available at Leyk Lichthäuser, a small family business that makes handmade ceramic lighthouses.
 Leyk has been a manufacturer in Rothenburg for centuries.
 Other typical souvenirs to take include wooden art carvings, wine glasses, and beer steins.
 We are in Bavaria after all ;).

-Schneeballn & traditional candy
+Schneeballen & traditional candy

 More on the hunt for something edible?
-All over town, you will bump into these bakeries selling Schneeballn or Snowballs, a Rothenburg pastry specialty.
+All over town, you will bump into these bakeries selling Schneeballen or Snowballs, a Rothenburg pastry specialty.
 It’s a round-shaped deep-fried doughy ball dipped in frosting, chocolate, or sugar (up to you).
 We always advise you to try things for yourself, but this one wasn’t really one of our favorites.
 The flavor mostly comes from the outside topping and the inside is rather dry and flavorless.
 Originally the Schneeball came into existence because bakeries didn’t want to throw away left-over dough.
 So they decided to put these together as a dessert snack.

 When you are a true sweet tooth, we can recommend stopping by the Bonbonmanufaktur.
 This is a traditional candy factory that still handmakes its candies according to old traditions.
 Delicious & colorful, without unnecessary additives!

 Rothenburg Ob Der Tauber Guide | Where to eat?